uwindsorcss/documents/constitution.md

 3. Be responsible for development, debugging, implementation of changes, and maintenance of the Computer Science Society website.
 4. Be responsible for managing the Computer Science Discord including channels, bots, roles, etc.

+The **Head of Career Services** shall:
+1. Report to the Vice President
+2. Actively brainstorm workshops, ideas, tools, etc. to improve the careers of our students.
+3. Host workshops related to internships and co-op, resume workshops, etc.

 The **First Year Representative** shall:
 1. Be responsible for representing the views and concerns of first year students to the executives.
 2. Be responsible for representing the executive to all first year members of the Society.